 If your office has a dedicated area or meeting room for brainstorms, pay close attention to the lighting.
 Choose lights that are too warm and employees might feel too relaxed to generate ideas.
 According to a study by the University of Greenwich, the use of light bulbs that emit cool light with a blue tinge (‘Blue Enriched’) that are around 3,700K, results in improved productivity and performance.
 This happens because this cooler light helps promote mental alertness, plus it reduces the production of melatonin, which makes us sleepy.
 It’s almost like thinking about the physical temperature of a room.
 It shouldn’t be too warm so people fall asleep but also not so cold that they’re shivering and can’t focus.

 So, when considering the lighting in rooms for brainstorming, or where people are likely to sharing ideas, definitely opt for lights that have cooler coloured bulbs or better still, have the option for you to adjust the lighting yourself.

 Depending on the type and size of your office or room, you may be looking for a range of different light fittings to plan your office lighting.
-In our offices here at Lyco we use Cool white LED panels, alongside an Edit Office LED Bar above each pair of desks.
+In our offices here at Lyco we use Cool white LED panels, alongside an Edit Soft LED Bar above each pair of desks.
 They provide cool light which helps office workers see well, especially when working on screens for much of the day.
 The bright light ensures eyes aren’t strained and their energy level stays high.